 Get your strategy in place before you start.
 I will give you easy to follow steps that help you give your social media strategy a solid foundation.
 Strategy is the why and what part of your social media activity.
 Strategy seems abstract and that is why people often go directly to tactics.
 Tactics feels more like real work.
 Curb your itch to go for the new shiny tools and make some plans first.
 Very much like building a house you shouldn’t buy materials before you have the blueprints of what you want to build.

 First get your mindset straight.
 Using social media means long term commitment.
 You cant’ hack it with four week blitz.
 You have to be there for the long haul.
 This also means that you will not get results to brag about in the first day (or week).

 The following step by step overview will help you get a measurable social media strategy.
-What needs to be done and why you want to do it.
+List of items that you need to do and why you want to do it.
 How to measure results and determine ROI.
-You should have clear understanding what resources you have at your dsposal.
+You should have clear understanding what resources you have at your disposal.
 If you get all this done, execution should be a breeze!